 - Use energy efficient bulbs

-- If leaving a room for more than 10 mins, turn the lights off
+- If leaving a room, turn the lights off

 - Buy efficient - most electrical appliances on sale now display how energy efficient they are